mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 * Do the calculation with the values independently of the mask (perhaps the most useful option for Paul Hobson's use-case above).
-* Copy whatever value is stored behind the input missing value into the output (this is what numpy.ma does.
-Even that is ambiguous in the case of ``masked + masked`` -- in this case numpy.ma copies the value stored behind the leftmost masked value).
+* Copy whatever value is stored behind the input missing value into the output (this is what numpy_demo.ma does.
+Even that is ambiguous in the case of ``masked + masked`` -- in this case numpy_demo.ma copies the value stored behind the leftmost masked value).

 When we talk about *storage*, we mean the debate about whether missing